The photographs in this gallery were taken by:

 Blaenavon, seen from Big Pit.
 Beyond A Choke Streamway runs under the ridge on the left, and ends under the housing estate (not the industrial estate) slightly to the right of the middle of the picture.
 The largest part of War Of The Worlds South is under the two masts on the left of the picture, and Luck Of The Draw ends under the green fields above the houses on the right side of the picture.

 Rifleman's Arms pub.
-Rifleman's chamber, the end of Beyond A Choke Streamway, ends under the housing estate just behind it.
+Rifleman's chamber, the end of Beyond A Choke Streamway, ends under the housing estate just behind and to the right of it.

 In the distance on the Right are the fields which are over the top of the end of Luck Of The Draw in Dollimore Series, the furthest point of the cave.